-The A&M Interface module will exchange signals with ICOM's Demand Response Management System (DRMS) based on OpenADR2.0 protocol [4].
+The A&M Interface module will exchange signals with ICOM's Demand Response Management System (DRMS) based on OpenADR2.0 protocol [5].
 The DR-related sub-module is based on the client side (i.e., Virtual End Node - VEN) of OpenLEADR5, an open-source implementation in Python6, compliant with OpenADR.
-When needed, extensions to the OpenADR protocol will be employed, so that the DR-related requirements of the iFLEX project can be fully met.
+When needed, extensions to the OpenADR protocol are employed, so that the DR-related requirements of the iFLEX project can be fully met.
 The A&M Interface component is also responsible for retrieving the electricity tariffs from a dedicated API exposed by HERON.
-It will also transform external DR-and price-related signals to the iFLEX data model, so that they can be communicated to the other components of the iFA.
-During this phase, functionalities related to both DR and energy tariffs should be supported and tested.
+It also transforms external DR- and price-related signals to the iFLEX data model, so that they can be communicated to the other components of the iFA.
+During this phase, functionalities related to both DR and energy tariffs are supported.

-More specifically, the features below should be supported by the A&M Interface Module [5] of the Greek pilot by the end of second piloting phase:
+More specifically, the features below should be supported by the A&M Interface Module [6] of the Greek pilot for the third piloting phase:

-- FN-AM-04 Information on participation in explicit DR actions - FN-AM-05 Communication of flexibility potential - FN-AM-06 Access to DR reports to end users - FN-AM-08 Receiving flexibility signal - FN-AM-09 Communication of flexibility signal - FN-AM-10 Response to flexibility signal (explicit DR) - FN-AM-13 Communication of electricity tariffs from external system - FN-AM-14 Access to electricity tariffs to end users
+- FN-AM-04 Information on participation in explicit DR actions - FN-AM-05 Communication of flexibility potential - FN-AM-06 Access to DR reports to end users - FN-AM-07 Accessing flexibility information history from external system - FN-AM-08 Receiving flexibility signal - FN-AM-09 Communication of flexibility signal - FN-AM-10 Response to flexibility signal (explicit DR) - FN-AM-13 Communication of electricity tariffs from external system - FN-AM-14 Access to electricity tariffs to end users - FN-AM-17 Access of flexibility validation data from the RAI (explicit DR) - FN-AM-18 Communication of flexibility validation data (explicit DR) - FN-AM-19 Assessment of end user participation in a DR event (explicit DR) - FN-AM-20 Communication of participation assessment data (explicit DR)